catdad/raw-viewer/README.md

 All ratings are saved directly to the RAW file, so when you are done culling, you can import the remaining photos into Lightroom (or any other software) and all the ratings will show up.

+Maybe you are under the impression that viewing RAW photos in your favorite program is already fast?
+Or maybe you've been told that RAW photos are really hard to work with and slow is just the nature of RAW photos?
+Well, RAW viewer is here to tell you that all of that is a lie and culling your photos can be fast!

 # Download

 You can get the latest Windows and MacOS versions here: https://github.com/catdad/raw-viewer/releases/latest